Best Beaches in Nice

 Best Beach for Posers

 Canailles Lounge Beach.
 One of the last private beaches is Canailles Lounge Beach, which is going all out for a super-chic Saint-Tropez vibe: they’ve totally nailed the techno-trance music, snooty attitude, and pricy sun beds.
 Their lounge chairs are expensive and priced row-by-row, and go from 25€ (plus 5€ parasol) for the back rows, up to 100€ and even 150€ for a VIP sun bed, so once you are installed, your place in the lounge-chair pecking order is abundantly clear to all.
-The problem is that the Saint-Tropez vibe doesn’t really translate to the working-class end of Nice; and bronzing and cocktailing in front of an enormous children’s hospital with sick kids looking down on you is actually kind of a buzz kill.
-Tram stop Lenval
+One plus is that they have music in the afternoons (some DJ, some live) starting at 3pm.
+Tram stop Fabron.

 Best Private Beaches for Personal Space